juliemaranonuevo/simple-weather-app/README.md

 -   Error Handling: Robust error handling is implemented to manage potential issues like API failures or network disruptions.
 Users are presented with clear and friendly messages in case of any problems, maintaining a positive user experience.

--   Performance Optimization: The application is optimized for performance, with minimized API calls and efficient data handling.
-This ensures fast load times and a smooth user experience, even when dealing with extensive weather data.

 ## How to Use the Application

 1. Setup: Clone the repository and install the required dependencies.